vedrankolac/rapier-boilerplate/README.md

 ## rapier-boilerplate
-Boilerplate for a fast start with three.js materials in rapier physics engine on Oculus Quest 2 VR headset.
+Boilerplate for a fast start with three.js and rapier physics engine on Oculus Quest 2 VR headset.
 - only tested on Oculus Quest 2
 - movement is controlled with joystick